dedupeio/dedupe/docs/Variable-definition.rst

 .. code:: python

-   {
-    'field': 'Product description',
-    'type': 'Text',
-    'corpus' : [
+   dedupe.variables.Text("Product description",
+                         corpus=[
                                  'this product is great',
                                  'this product is great and blue'
                                 ]
-   }
+			)

 If you don't want to adjust the measure to your data, just leave 'corpus' out of the variable definition entirely.

 .. code:: python

-   {'field': 'Product description', 'type': 'Text'}
+   dedupe.variables.Text("Product description")

-Custom Types
+Custom Variable
 ^^^^^^^^^^^^

-A ``Custom`` type field must have specify the field it wants to compare, a type declaration of ``Custom``, and a comparator declaration.
-The comparator must be a function that can take in two field values and return a number.
+A ``Custom`` variables allwos you to use a custom function for comparing fields.
+The function must take two field values and return a number.

 For example, a custom comparator: